beginner3456789/postscript-printing-with-bash-dev-tcp/README.md

 The example PJL can easily be changed as desired.

-The script is set to timeout after 122 seconds and can be easily changed.
+The scripts are set to timeout after 122 seconds and can be easily changed.

-The script will finish early if the BYE matches.
+The scripts will finish early if the BYE matches.
 That could depend on printer cr/lf issues.

 Use with "./print.sh test.ps" or install to /usr/local/bin and "print.sh test.ps"

+For postscript printers able to print directly from pdf files try print2.sh.